Rethinking VDI With Hive Fabric

 With architectures, software versions, and technology rapidly evolving, businesses are demanding single vendor solutions to address these requirements rather than building their own solution leveraging multiple products from different vendors.

-Hive Fabric is empowering the IT Generalist with its all-inclusive platform for managing operations across all datacenter virtualization needs, to include VDI, VSI, and storage.
+Hive Fabric is empowering the IT Generalist with its all-inclusive platform for managing operations across all datacenter virtualization needs, including VDI, VSI, and storage.

 Hive Fabric is uniquely poised to challenge the status-quo that has existed so long within the virtualization industry, providing an alternative to previously complex and expensive virtual desktop and virtual server architectures.